Live Components

 Each component re-renders independent of one another

-If a parent component re-renders, this may or may not cause the child component to send its own Ajax request to re-render.
-What determines that?
+If a parent component re-renders, this won't, by default, cause any child components to re-render, but you can make it do that.
 Let's look at an example of a todo list component with a child that renders the total number of todo items:

 1 2 3 4 5 6 7 8 9 10 11 12